Thailand's booming autos exports help plug gaping tourism hole

 EXPORT-LED AUTO BOOM

-Thailand's latest and biggest coronavirus outbreak so far, which started in April, has slowed domestic activity, dealing a deeper blow to the country's already fragile economic recovery.
+Thailand's latest and biggest COVID-19 outbreak so far, which started in April, has slowed domestic activity, dealing a deeper blow to the country's already fragile economic recovery.

 But the fallout on auto car sales has been limited, while the auto sector boom has been driven by overseas demand.